 After 4 years of running, I still have a lot to learn when it comes to fueling my body properly.
 But, when it comes to race day, I know exactly what I need to eat, and it’s the same breakfast every time; Oatmeal with Nuts & Flax.

-For me, it’s been tried and true so why mess with a good thing.
+Oatmeal is my go-to breakfast and because it’s been tried and true.
+Why mess with a good thing?
 It’s easy to make, keeps me full for a long time and provides me with the energy I need.
-This meal is familiar to me and doesn’t upset my stomach.
-I do add a bit of brown sugar and cinnamon too for taste.
-With the oatmeal, I also eat some toast and my usual 1 cup of coffee.
+Also, this meal is familiar to me and doesn’t upset my stomach.
+I add some brown sugar and cinnamon for taste.
+And alongside the oatmeal, I eat toast and my usual cup of coffee.